Annarhysa/CarbonCart/README.md

-# EcoCart
+# CarbonCart
-A Eco-friendly support for your groceries\
+A Carbon-friendly support for your groceries\
 Identifying the carbon footprints of grocery purchase

 ## 📃 Brief Overview